ZgzInfinity/Nicodemus/SigningWindows/README.md

 3. Enjoy **signed commits** with your favorite code editor.

 Be careful.
-This only makes possible commit with sign verification if the passphrase is introduced.
-If you want to avoid this you must introduced the following command:
+This only makes possible a signed commit if the passphrase is introduced.
+In order to auto-sign all commits globaly introduce this command:

 `git config --global commit.gpgsign true`